Patresia-A/final-project-plankton-paranoia/scrum/sprint1/daily.md

-# Daily Scrums (In Progress..)
+# Daily Scrums

 Date/Time: Nov 12, 2024.
-5:25pm
+5:25pm - Nov 18th, 2024 10:00pm
 Participants: Lala, Hannah, Patty Logan

 # What was accomplished yesterday?

-The Discord channel was incredibly communicative, jumping right into planning and brainstorming ways to make the web application more user friendly and enjoyable.
-We concentrated on DDR, adding our own twists and amusing concepts. coding in a language that is unfamiliar to us and researching how to do so.
-The repository was created, and the uml was completed.
+The Discord channel was super active, immediately diving into brainstorming and planning ways to make the web app more user friendly and fun.
+We focused on DDR, adding our own twists and ideas while working with a programming language we’re not familiar with and researching as we go.
+The repository was set up by all of us and organized by Amina, and the UML diagram was finalized.

+Alex: Created the README template and the requirements.txt file, installed Flask, and started working on the user interface, including a simple login page and a dashboard.

+Hannah: Made progress on the scraper, successfully scraping webpages and generating a CSV file.
+Also created the JSON file, cleaned.json, in the scraper folder.

 # What is planned for today?